 If you don’t have a pastry blender, I recommend picking one up, they’re cheap and useful!
 But if you don’t want to do that you can use two butter knives and cut across the dough in opposition to create the same effect.
 It is, of course, more work.
 I’ve done it though when traveling and when in less well-appointed kitchens.

 Next add the ice cold water.
 I like to start with just 4 tablespoons (2 oz or 1/4 cup) of water.
 Sprinkle it over the dough and use a wooden spoon or silicon spatula to start to gently work the water into the dough.
-You’re likely to still have dry dough, and so if that’s the case add the additional 2 tablespoons of water.
+You’re likely to still have dry dough, and so if that’s the case add the additional water, 1 tablespoon at a time, until it comes together.

 Fold the dough with the spatula or spoon until it mostly comes together.
 Some unincorporated clumps of dough are fine, but if you still have dusty dry flour mixture then sprinkle a little more water (1 tbsp or less at at time), until no flour is left.
 At this point drop the spatula and briefly go in with your hands to combine the dough into a ball–some unincorporated crumbles are still ok at this point!
 They just shouldn’t be dry.